Samuel C.K. Lee, Ph.D.

 BIOMS DIRECTOR’S WELCOME

-The mission of the Interdisciplinary Program in Biomechanics & Movement Science (BIOMS) is to advance the understanding of complex human systems through interaction of experts who cross traditional divisions of academic study.
+The mission of the Interdisciplinary Program in Biomechanics & Movement Science (BIOMS) is to advance the understanding of complex human systems through the interaction of experts who cross traditional divisions of academic study.
 We strive to train outstanding researchers who will contribute to the advancement of health science through translational and interdisciplinary research.
 Research findings are disseminated through peer reviewed publications in high impact journals and presentations at national and international conferences.
 In addition, students works with their chosen faculty advisor to design a unique Plan of Study of academic courses to best fit their research interests.